 Pump Water 998cc 1098cc And 1275cc

-Pump Water Mini No Thermostat Bypass (aftermarket Version)
+Pump Water Mini No Thermostat Bypass (value Line Version)

 This high capacity water pump without a 'bypass' was first used on the Mini in 1990.
 (Metro's started in the early 80's)